-Well, it looks like PETA is back at it and is ready to stir the pot in 2021.
-Because well, let’s face it, that is what PETA does and will never stop, especially during a pandemic.
+Well, it looks like PETA is back at it and is ready to stir the pot.
+Because well, let’s face it, that is what PETA does and will never stop.
 Basically, People For The Ethical Treatment of Animals, better known as PETA, are being mocked on social media for a tweet they posted on Twitter, saying that calling someone animal names like “pig,” “snake,” or “chicken” is hurtful to the animals themselves.
 The animal rights organization when on Twitter to explain, tweeting, “Words can create a more inclusive world, or perpetuate oppression.
 Calling someone an animal as an insult reinforces the myth that humans are superior to other animals & justified in violating them.
 Stand up for justice by rejecting supremacist language.”
 So basically, the animal rights group wants you to stop saying anti-animal slurs and animal insults because it hurts animals’ ears.

 The organization also shared a chart in the Tweet, with examples of several animal-related insults that they felt were inaccurate and harmful.
 It included rat for a snitch, chicken for a coward, pig for someone who is repulsive, snake for a jerk, and sloth for a lazy person.
 PETA also urged its followers to consider, in a general sense, not to insult anyone whether be an animal or human.

 Videos by Rare